 While the data from a general outcome measure will indicate if an intervention is ineffective and therefore needs to be changed, general outcome measures lack the ability to pinpoint what precisely needs to be adjusted.
 Because general outcome measures do not pinpoint specific steps along a learning track, these tools are generally best used as summative assessments, rather than for monitoring student progress during personalized learning initiatives.

 Mastery measures, on the other hand, can directly assess specific student skills, showing a teacher not just that an instructional adjustment needs to occur, but also what that change should be to meet the needs of the student.
 Mastery measures are often used to monitor progress beginning at Tier II and then as part of Tier III for an RTI program.
 Because mastery measures assess progress on specific skills, they become part of the tailored instructional intervention for struggling students.
 When used as part of a personalized learning initiative, mastery measures identify skills that students may need support in gaining or skills that they have already mastered that are contained in the learning unit.

-As a mastery measure with this capability, Skills Navigator empowers educators with specific, up-to-the minute data that can drive instruction, regardless of the initiative or tier.”
+As a mastery measure with this capability, MAP Skills empowers educators with specific, up-to-the minute data that can drive instruction, regardless of the initiative or tier.